 Can My Landlord Require Renters Insurance In Connecticut?

 Connecticut law leaves the terms of a residential lease up to the people who are making the contract.
 Nearly any requirement or mandate that you and the landlord agree on can be put into the lease.
 By signing the lease, you agree to all of the terms, conditions, amendments, and addenda that are incorporated explicitly or by reference.
 What does that previous sentence mean?
 Read your lease carefully before you sign it.
 If you read your lease, you won’t be surprised when the landlord requires renters insurance in Connecticut, as nearly all of them do.

-Your landlord can and may require coverage (or most other things) and set out penalties in the lease for non-compliance.
-Sometimes those penalties are a simple fee and sometimes your tenancy is in jeopardy.
-It’s all set out in the lease.
+Your landlord may require renters insurance coverage, and set out penalties in the lease for non-compliance.
+Sometimes those penalties are just a simple fee, but sometimes your tenancy is in jeopardy.
 When your landlord requires Connecticut renters insurance, he’s not just looking for another way to make you spend money.
 The landlord wants to make sure that your property is protected, because he can’t insure it.
 The landlord also wants to know that you’ll be able to make good on any damages you do the building through your negligence.

 Lease negotiations are often fairly one-sided, in that you can take or leave what a landlord in Connecticut is offering.
 That’s par for the course, because there are plenty of other people who will accept whatever terms and conditions are in the lease.
 That doesn’t mean you have to accept onerous terms, of course.
 There are things that the law doesn’t allow to be part of your lease, and protections that are provided to you as a tenant.
 Still, the lease controls the bulk of the relationship between you and the landlord, so you should read it carefully.
 Preferably twice.